Wait: SEVENTY years?

 The Bell 101 could transfer data at a blistering 110 bits/second.
 If that sounds fast, bear in mind that it would take 1455 minutes – over 24 hours – to transfer the 20i.com homepage!

-It was also in the 1950s that people started to realise the potential of this networking, even if it was many years away.
+It was also in the 1950s that people started to realize the potential of this networking, even if it was many years away.
 Inspired by library systems, people started to suggest the idea of cross-referencing information using a clickable ‘link’.

 Ted Nelson gave it the name ‘hyperlink’, and the information it led to was called ‘hypertext’…